PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 </p>

 - In Develop, there will be a setting called Discovery Server where you can input an IP Address followed by a port binding.
-  - You can find the server&#39;s port by running &quot;node server&quot; in the Raspberry Pi terminal.
-Search the terminal for &quot;UDP listening on port:&quot;.
+  - You can find the server&#39;s port by running &quot;node server&quot; in the Raspberry Pi Terminal.
+Search the Terminal for &quot;UDP listening on port:&quot;.
 The number that follows is the port number.

 <p align="center">
 <img src="Documentation-Images/Port.jpg" width="700" height = "474">